openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 `Django Extensions <https://django-extensions.readthedocs.io/>`_ is a collection of extensions for the Django Framework.
-These include management commands, additional database fields, admin extensions and much more but we will focus on 3 of them for now, namely ``shell_plus``, ``runserver_plus``, ``show_urls``.
+These include management commands, additional database fields, admin extensions and much more.
+We will focus on three of them for now, namely ``shell_plus``, ``runserver_plus``, ``show_urls``.

 Django Extensions can be installed with: